videojs/video.js/docs/guides/faq.md

 Yes!
 See [ReactJS integration example][react-guide].

-## Q: Can the big play button be centred?
+## Q: Can the big play button be centered?

 The default skin offsets the button to not obscure the poster image, but just add a `vjs-big-play-centered` class to the player to have it centred.